 Requesting information that does not allow options other than male or female is not prohibited

 Finally, section 43A provides that “[t]he making of a request for information is not unlawful… merely because the request does not allow for a person to identify as being neither male nor female” and that “[n]othing… makes it unlawful to make or keep records in a way that does not provide for a person to be identified as being neither male nor female.”
-If we are to truly recognise diversity in sex and gender, it should be reflected in requests for information (although whether that is legislated or occurs because of best practice remains subject to debate).
+If we are to truly recognise diversity in sex and gender, it should be reflected in requests for information.

 Based on the above discussion, the LGBTI anti-discrimination protections that were introduced via the Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Act 2013 can be described as a good start (albeit one that was long overdue).

 That it includes all sections of the LGBTI community is obviously welcome, and the ‘carve-out’ of aged care service provision from religious exceptions is important in and of itself, as well as demonstrating that those same exceptions are both unnecessary and unjustified.